 Best known for building strong bones in combination with adequate calcium, this essential nutrient regulates calcium and phosphate concentrations in the blood, promoting proper bone mineralization and growth.

-The risks associated with a chronic vitamin D shortage can include rickets and osteomalacia, osteoporosis, muscle pain, weight gain, depression, decreased immune function, heart disease, hypertension and even certain types of cancer.
+The risks associated with a chronic vitamin D shortage can include rickets and osteomalacia, osteoporosis, muscle pain, weight gain, depression, decreased immune function, heart disease, hypertension and even certain types of cancer such as breast, colon, prostate cancers and lung tumors.

 Are You Getting Enough?

 A simple blood test can determine whether you are getting enough vitamin D in your diet.
 In general, younger people have higher levels than older people and males have more than females.
-According to Mankie, the following other groups may not get enough vitamin D:
+The following other groups may not get enough vitamin D:

 - Breastfed infants